List of Shaman King characters: Hao's other followers

-A follower whose body has prosthetic blocks that allow his crippled body to move and create an almost endless variety of Over Souls using rat spirits.
-After the infant Hao escaped from the Asakura family with the Spirit of Fire, he became Hao's adoptive father and raised him.
-Among Hao's followers, he is regarded as the group's manager, often delivering orders from Hao regarding everyone's next course of action.
-Brocken is often seen riding on the shoulder of "Big Guy" Bill Burton.
+A follower whose body has prosthetic blocks that allow his crippled and very short body to move and create an almost endless variety of Over Souls using rat spirits.
+After the infant Hao escaped from the Asakura family with the Spirit of Fire, he became Hao's adoptive father and raised him even after an incident where Brocken's limbs were burned off.
+Brocken often wears a red cloak to cover his block-like body.
+Among Hao's followers and the first of the 12 Apostles, Brocken is regarded as the group's manager, often delivering orders from Hao regarding everyone's next course of action.
+Brocken is often seen riding on the shoulder of "Big Guy" Bill Burton who was originally freaked out about Brocken's appearance as a talking toy until he saw his true appearance.
 He has survived numerous battles and is the only survivor among Hao's followers after Peyote's betrayal, while Brocken was found by Mikihisa Asakura, and was brought to the meeting between the Asakura and the Tao families to explain what occurred.
 Many years after the Shaman Fight, he becomes a bodyguard to Tao Men.